JakubHerr/GitFit/docs/documentation.md

 - User can create a custom plan
 - A plan is made of one or many workout plans/days
 - Workout day consists of blocks of exercises with sets
-- TODO user can rename workout day
+- user can rename workout day
 - User can save a created plan to database
 - User can start a new workout record from a workout day in a plan
 - User can delete workout days in a plan or the entire plan